 If you happen to come across my other posts at SoftwareHow, you should know that I also tried a list of entry-level video editors catered towards newer users including PowerDirector, Corel VideoStudio, Magix Movie Edit Pro, Nero Video, and Pinnacle Studio.
 It’s safe to say I understand what it takes to learn a completely new video editing tool from scratch, and what features you should expect from such software.

 I spent quite some time test-driving AVS Video Editor 8.0 on my Windows PC.
 My goal in writing this review is to share my honest feedback about the program and whether or not you are the kind of user who will benefit from using it.
-I have not received any payment or requests from the software provider to create this review and have no reason to deliver anything but my honest opinion about the product.
+I have not received any payment or requests from the software provider to create this AVS Video Editor review and have no reason to deliver anything but my honest opinion about the product.

-What Is AVS Video Editor?
+What is AVS Video Editor?

-AVS Video Editor is a video editing program geared towards beginners.
+It is a video editing program geared towards beginners.
 AVS claims the program is able to edit video recordings and make movies in a few simple drag-and-drop operations, as well as enhance videos with effects, menus, and audio so that they look professional.

 Is it safe to use?